What Are GLP-1 Medications? A Beginner's Guide

 The process is simpler than most people expect:

-- Provider review.
-A licensed provider evaluates your case.
-Some do this async (24-48h), others do video calls.
+Step 2: Provider review.
+A licensed healthcare provider evaluates your assessment.
+Some platforms do this asynchronously (within 24-48 hours); others offer video consultations.

-- Get your prescription.
-If approved, they create a dose escalation plan.
+Step 3: Get your prescription.
+If approved, your provider prescribes the appropriate medication and creates a dose escalation plan.

 Choosing a Provider